|Dates / Deadlines:|

-Many students prefer to use a visa processing service such as Travisa.
+Many students prefer to use a visa processing service, such as Washington Passport and Visa Service.
 To study in Russia you will need to have an HIV test done within 90 days of your departure for Russia.
-You will need to have the negative results in your hand before applying for your visa.
-See the visa guidelines for the items you will need to submit to Travisa to obtain your visa.
+You will need to have the negative results in-hand before applying for your visa.
+See the visa guidelines for the items you will need to submit to Washington Visa and Passport Service to obtain your visa.

 No, you do not; you can obtain your Russian visa by mailing in the required documentation.

 The amount is subject to change.
-Be sure to check the Travisa website for any fee change before you submit your visa paperwork.
+Be sure to check the Washington Visa and Passport Service website for any fee change before you submit your visa paperwork.

 You should apply as soon as you receive your Letter of Invitation for the Russian State University - RGGU, but no more than 90 days prior to the start of your program in Russia.